annotation/stam/README.md

 Moreover, an Annotation can have multiple annotation data associated.
 The result is that multiple annotations with the exact same content require less storage space, and searching and indexing is facilitated.

-Multiple instances of `AnnotationData` *MAY* be associated with an `Annotation`, when this is the case, a strong dependency relation between the instances *MUST* be assumed in the interpretation and they are necessarily all part of the same `AnnotationDataSet`.
-The annotation would not be complete without any of them.
-If this is not the case, you *SHOULD* use multiple `Annotation`s instead, or most likely an`Annotation` on the `Annotation` (i.e. a higher-order annotation via `AnnotationSelector`).
+Through the `data` property, multiple instances of `AnnotationData` *MAY* be associated with an `Annotation`, when this is the case, a strong dependency relation between the data *MUST* be assumed in the interpretation.
+The data is also assumed to be complete, you *SHOULD NOT* add data to existing annotations at a later point.
+If these conditions are not fulfilled, you *SHOULD* use multiple `Annotation`s instead, including possibly an `Annotation` on the original `Annotation` (i.e. a higher-order annotation via `AnnotationSelector`).

+The `data` property and the `AnnotationData` instances can for example be used to express things like (non-normative!):

+* The actual *value* of the annotation (what is the actual annotation's content?).
+For instance:
+    * linguistic information such as a Part-of-Speech tag (noun, verb), a lemma, etc...
+    * a textual correction (e.g. mississippi where the text had mississipi)
+    * some remark or opinion on the content (e.g. "I like this part!")
+* The *type* of the annotation (what kind of annotation is it?
+Like one of the above mentioned categories)
+    * No need to have a type, you can also choose for key/value pairs that imply a type (like *pos*, *correction*, *remark*).
+* The *purpose* of the annotation (why was it made?)
+* The *creator* of the annotation (who made the annotation?)
+* The *time* at which the annotation was made (when was it made?)

+The italicized part in the above list would correspond to the keys. *None of this vocabulary is predefined by STAM though!* It is the user-defined `AnnotationDataSet` determines the vocabulary used and you can use whatever annotation paradigm you deem fit.

 Each annotation instance *MUST* have a single ``target``.
 The target is selected using a ``Selector``.
 Annotation is a broad concept in STAM and almost